hyperledger/besu-docs/docs/public-networks/how-to/send-transactions.md

 | Does not consume gas | Requires gas |
 | Synchronous | Asynchronous |
 | Returns the value of a contract function available immediately | Returns transaction hash only.
 A block might not include all possible transactions (for example, if the gas price is too low). |

+## Override state values

+Use [`eth_call`](../reference/api/index.md#eth_call) to override an account with temporary state values before making the call.
+This allows you to make temporary state changes without affecting the actual blockchain state, and provides the following benefits:

+- Minimize the amount of contract code required to be deployed onchain.
+Code that returns internal state or performs predefined validations can be kept offchain and provided to the node on-demand.
+- Extend and invoke custom methods on deployed contracts for analysis and debugging, avoiding the need to reconstruct the entire state in a sandbox, and allowing selective state or code overrides to observe execution changes.

 ## Use wallets for key management